Tigers vs. Rangers Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Riley Greene and others are available when the Texas Rangers visit the Detroit Tigers at Comerica Park on Monday (at 1:10 PM ET).
+You can see player prop bet odds for Marcus Semien, Riley Greene and others on the Texas Rangers and Detroit Tigers prior to their matchup at 6:40 PM ET on Tuesday at Comerica Park.

 Bet on this matchup or its props with DraftKings!